Skip to content

 {"op":"DataSourcePlan_2","info":"StreamName: demo"}

-We can enable incremental computation in the options, as shown in the following rule example:
+We can enable incremental calculation in options.
+Take the following rule as an example:

 json